crs4/life_monitor/lm_wft_best_practices_github_app.md

   service](https://app.lifemonitor.eu/) and the
   [WorkflowHub](https://workflowhub.eu/) workflow registry.

-All these actions can enabled or disabled in the [app configuration file](#configuration-file).
+The default settings for these actions can enabled or disabled through the app configuration (see below).

 Exactly which checks are applied depends on the type of workflow you have and can change in time as the development of LifeMonitor moves forward.